MishraAnant001/Task-2/README.md

 # Task-2
-Task 2 based on HTML,CSS and Bootstrap done at Shaligram Infotech
+Task 2 based on HTML and CSS done at Shaligram Infotech